srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-Once the network has been trained on the the 50,000 images in the training set (no distinction between training and validation set), we stop training and run the network on the 10,000 images in the testing set.
+Once the network has been trained on the the 50,000 images in the training set (no distinction between training and validation set is made), we stop training and run the network on the 10,000 images in the testing set.

 ## Test the Network